github/docs/content/codespaces/customizing-your-codespace/changing-the-shell-in-a-codespace.md

 ## Setting the default shell in {% data variables.product.prodname_vscode_shortname %}

 You can set a default terminal profile to choose the default shell used for all new terminal windows you open in {% data variables.product.prodname_vscode_shortname %}.
-The default terminal profile is dependent on your operating system, so you can set a default profile for Linux, if you're using the {% data variables.product.prodname_vscode_shortname %} web client, or for your local operating system, if you're using the desktop application.
+The default terminal profile depends on your operating system, so you can set a default profile for Linux, if you're using the {% data variables.product.prodname_vscode_shortname %} web client, or for your local operating system, if you're using the desktop application.

 {% note %}